The Seaside (album): Reissues

 The Seaside was reissued on CD in 1995, with "Nurses Whispering Verses", "Is This the Life?", "A Little Man and a House" and "Dinner Time" all removed from the track listing.
 The reason provided for these omissions was that the master tape containing those four songs had been damaged and the recordings lost.
 Despite that, November 2015 saw the release of The Seaside: Original Edition box set which reinstated, and remastered, all the original tracks.

 Track listing

-All songs written and arranged by Tim Smith unless otherwise indicated.
+All tracks written and arranged by Tim Smith, except where noted.
+Writing credits per the Cardiacs Book; lyrics not credited on album.